- Adult weight gain and excess body fat increase risk for post-menopausal breast cancer.

-- Alcoholic drinks increases the risk of both postmenopausal and premenopausal breast cancers.
+- Alcoholic drinks increase the risk of post- and pre-menopausal breast cancers.

-- Daily moderate physical activity reduces the risk of both postmenopausal and premenopausal breast cancers.
+- Regular vigorous physical activity reduces the risk of both post- and pre-menopausal breast cancers.

-- Breastfeeding reduces the risk of both postmenopausal and premenopausal breast cancers.
+- Breastfeeding reduces the risk of both post- and pre-menopausal breast cancers.

 Food, Nutrition, Physical Activity,